Managing an Apprentice

 Support from GCS

-The People Team centrally manage the apprenticeship, working with the training provider to ensure learners are on track.
+The People & Membership Team centrally manages the apprenticeship, working with the training provider to ensure learners are on track.

-The People Team at GCS will support apprentice learning by arranging the following activities:
+The People & Membership Team at GCS will support apprentice learning by arranging the following activities:

 • GCS Induction